Achievable logoAchievable logo

 Functions in homeostasis and osmoregulation

-Other functions include protecting against harmful UV radiation by producing melanin, which absorbs harmful rays; synthesizing vitamin D in response to sunlight, serving as a blood reservoir (through vasoconstriction that can redirect blood to other organs), and sensing pressure, temperature, and enabling the detection of touch, pressure, pain, heat, and cold.
+Other functions include protecting against harmful UV radiation by producing melanin, which absorbs harmful rays; synthesizing vitamin D in response to sunlight; serving as a blood reservoir (through vasoconstriction that can redirect blood to other organs); and sensing pressure and temperature, enabling the detection of touch, pressure, pain, heat, and cold.

 Functions in thermoregulation